bahamas10/smfwatchdog/README.md

 not been fixed in a service.

 - This software hasn't been fully tested, and may contain bugs.
-- Some other coures of action may be more appropriate than restarting the service, as this may fail if the watchdog doesn't run as root
+- Some other course of action may be more appropriate than restarting the service, as this may fail if the watchdog daemon doesn't run as root

 <a name="license" />